 In case of you have plans to stay for longer duration in India than bring a supply for a week because you can get most of the brands of toiletries and toilet papers are available in all supermarkets and grocery markets.

 Considering Indian weather conditions Sunscreen, moisturizers, chapsticks are must carry items.
-I think that now we all should start using Eco-friendly items so easy the pressure on the environment.
+I think that now we all should start using eco-friendly items that we can easy the pressure on the environment.
 Checkout some of these tips about how to avoid overtourism.

 Air Masks and Sunglasses